Bob Grant (radio host): Influences and legacy

-Being largely the innovator of his own particular talk radio style, Grant previously worked with the likes of Barry Gray (radio) and Joe Pyne.
+Being largely the innovator of his own particular talk radio style, Grant previously worked with the likes of Barry Gray and Joe Pyne.
 Pyne would often end each broadcast with "Straight Ahead" which is something Grant picked up, leading many to believe that Grant was the first host to frequently use that line.

 Over the years, national radio talk personality Howard Stern has made differing remarks on his admiration for Grant as an early influence.
 Upon Stern's arrival in New York, he cited Grant as an influence, but as Stern's stardom rose, Grant became the subject of occasional ridicule on Stern's show.
 During Stern's prime, he denied being influenced by Grant or having respect for him.
 Stern also criticized Grant for changing his act to appease management.
 Grant told Paul D. Colford, author of the 1996 Stern biography, Howard Stern: King of All Media, about being approached at a public appearance by Ben Stern, Howard's father, with a teenage Howard in tow.
 Father introduced son to Grant and told him of Howard's desire to go into radio.
 "I looked at this big, gawky kid and I said to him, 'Just be yourself,'" Grant recalled.
 Stern has denied Grant's version of the story.
 Soon after Grant's firing from WABC, and before his first WOR show, Grant appeared as a call-in guest on Stern's radio show.
 In more recent years, Stern has praised Grant's legacy.
 In 2006, Stern called in to Grant's final WOR broadcast and lauded him on the air.
-On his January 6, 2014 Sirius/XM broadcast, while discussing Grant's death and career for the first half-hour of his show, Stern said, "I consider him to be the best broadcaster I've ever heard."
+On his January 6, 2014 Sirius XM broadcast, while discussing Grant's death and career for the first half-hour of his show, Stern said, "I consider him to be the best broadcaster I've ever heard."
 Stern said, "Bob was just this really well-informed conservative, who would often become liberal on social issues, but he had such a flair ... he was such a broadcaster ... he could hold your attention for hours," before concluding, "Goodbye, Bob, you are the greatest broadcaster that has ever lived".